There are almost 2 million federal employees in the United States. Are you a federal employee? Do you have questions about your GS pay grade?

 Many federal workers are confused about the GS pay scale and how it works.
 The federal government updates the scale yearly.
 Keeping up with the changes is sometimes overwhelming and confusing for workers.

-In this article, we’ll discuss the GS pay scale changes for 2022 and updates coming in 2023.
+In this article, we’ll discuss the GS pay scale changes for 2023.
 Keep reading to understand how it works and how to calculate your salary.

 How Does the GS Pay Scale Work?

 The GS pay scale is the general scale (GS) classification system.
 It is used by the federal government to determine the pay for civilian federal workers.
 Administrative, professional, technical, and clerical functions are the departments most likely to use the GS pay scale.

 The US Office of Personnel Management (OPM) administers the GS pay grade.
 They also oversee human resources policies and general staffing functions.
 This office calculates pay raises each year after the plan has passed.